-🔦 Light up your world with power and style—because ordinary just won’t do.
+🔦 Light up your world with power and precision—because ordinary just won’t do.

 Color | Black |